 Because of potential dangers to yourself or others, a process is in place for requesting to leave treatment early.
 This is called being discharged Against Medical Advice (AMA).
 If a patient chooses this option, we will discuss the risks and benefits of leaving early.
 There is a possibility that some insurance carriers could deny payment for your hospital stay and you may become fully responsible for your bill should you leave AMA.
 Once an AMA request has been made, your doctor has 24 hours to assess you and make a determination about the safety of your discharge.
 Patient safety is foremost in this decision.

 Wellstone Regional Hospital’s continuum of care is our range of health services provided after a discharge from inpatient treatment, ensuring a successful release back to daily life.
 At the beginning of the admissions process, our treatment team will formulate a plan with you based on your personal needs and strengths.
-Once an inpatient stay is complete, the treatment team will discuss your next steps in transitioning to a lower level of care, such a PHP or IOP.
+Once an inpatient stay is complete, the treatment team will discuss your next steps in transitioning to a lower level of care, such as IOP.
 We prefer all patients who live within a reasonable distance of Wellstone to partake in these lower levels of care to increase the chance of sustained success.

 It is recommended each patient bring three changes of clothes, including shirts, pants, socks, underwear, etc. Below are items that are not permitted in the facility: